UnterrainerInformatik/cheatsheets/keycloak_update_from_pre_13.md

 KEYCLOAK_BASE_URL/realms/master/hostname-debug
 ```
 [Documentation](https://www.keycloak.org/server/hostname#_troubleshooting)

 ## Useful Commands
 Save/Reload Database:
 ```bash
 # cd to the volume mapping, then
 sudo cp -pr mysql-data/ mysql-data-save-16.1.1/
 ```

+## Post-Upgrade Issues
+## Migrate your login-themes
+The directory your themes should be located in has changed from `/opt/jboss/keycloak/themes` to `/opt/keycloak/themes`, so change your volume mapping accordingly.
+As far as I know nothing substantial has changed otherwise regarding themes, but I only used a login-theme.
+So I know nothing about the other ones.
+The templating engine hasn't changed for sure.